 - Grid connected distributed wind energy systems configured for emergency power can provide electricity to the loads they serve during natural disasters.

 Research Project Highlights

 These are some of the key research project highlights from the program's distributed wind research.

 Testing for Certification

 The growth of the international small wind industry has seen a large number of new products enter the U.S. market without a framework for verifying manufacturers' claims about turbine performance, reliability, noise, and safety.
 In response, the Wind Program supported the development of technical standards that can now be used voluntarily to test small wind turbines to performance and safety criteria, and helped establish the Small Wind Certification Council, which provides accredited third party verification of test results in accordance with internationally adopted technical standards for testing.
 Four small wind turbine regional test centers have also been established with support from the Wind Program.
 The program views small wind turbine certification as a way to provide manufacturers with the parameters for communicating transparent and credible information to consumers, utilities, lenders, and policymakers about the safety, performance, and durability of small wind turbine.
-A unified list of certified wind turbines is maintained by the Clean Energy States Alliance.
+A unified list of certified wind turbines is maintained by the Interstate Renewable Energy Council.